-When it’s cold outside, there is nothing better than a big pot of Field Peas with Ham.
-This recipe features ingredients from two local farms.
+When it's cold outside, there is nothing better than a big pot of Field Peas with Ham.
+This field peas recipe features ingredients from two local farms.
 I like to support local farms whenever I can.
 You develop a relationship with the person who grows your food, you know where your food comes from, and you help support your local community.
+You can find field peas either fresh or dried in a variety of stores/markets near you.

-Dried peas and beans can cause some to get a little gassy.
-I add a 2″ x 2″ square of dried kelp (seaweed) to all my beans and peas to help eliminate the “toot”.
-It doesn’t add any flavor to the dish and is removed before serving.
-You can pick it up at most large grocery stores or any Asian market.
+Reduce gassiness from eating peas/beans: Dried peas and beans can cause some to get a little gassy.
+That's why it's recommended to presoak them to remove the indigestible sugars that cause that gassiness.
+But, I have found that added a 2″ x 2″ square of dried kelp (seaweed) called kombu to all my beans and peas helps eliminate the “toot”.
+You add it before cooking and then remove before serving.
+It also adds a complementary mild flavor to the dish.
+You can pick it up at most large grocery stores, online on Amazon, or any Asian market.

 - 1 pound dried peas